 Processes

 Presents a listing of the processes that were identified as presenting some level of risk together with a local score that is aggregated to the overall score of the analysis.
+Hover over the Process ID to copy and Share a link to the process or view the Analysis Logs.

 Network